Elite-Programmers/getting-started/readme.txt

 git clone git@github.com:Elite-Programmers/getting-started.git

 -----------------------------------------------------------------------------------------------------------
-Last but not least ...
+Last but not the least ...

 Please google "Linus Torvalds".
 The creator of linux, Git and other amazing open sources.